kiran-sumant/ObsidianKM/Academic/Academic notes/SOMS4101 Week 2 Mini lectures.md

 Strength as eluent - ***[[solvent polarity index (P)]]***

 We gon use da Masheeeeeennnnn
-- Can use/combine multiple solvents
+1. Can use/combine multiple solvents
-- Pumped in to column, along with *sample*
+2. Pumped in to column, along with *sample*
-- run thru HPLC column
+3. run thru HPLC column
-- detec
+4. detector acquires data
+5.  boom

+Note that ==detector can be any of the detectors, not just MS; e.g spectroscopy, UV, NMR==

+***For the love of god, develop your method properly before starting the project holyyplease just check and double check with phd students and supervisor please and thanks***

 # Mass Spectrometry Basics